jianganbai/Collision-Classification-and-Matching/README.md

 ## Tasks

-- The whole project can be divided into 3 parts. for detailed information, pleas turn to  `大作业要求.pdf`
+- The whole project can be divided into 3 parts.
+For detailed information, pleas turn to  `大作业要求.pdf`
 - **Dataset**
   - This dataset was an open-source project from `CMU`.
   - Objects are placed on an unstable platform that can create random vibrations, rendering the object to hit the bound.